gtap-dev/css/README.md

 ## Syntax and Formatting

-  One of the simplest forms of a style guide is a set of rules regarding syntax and formatting.
+  One of the simplest forms of a guideline is a set of rules regarding syntax and formatting.
 Having a standard way of writing (literally writing) CSS means that code will always look and feel familiar to all members of the team.

   Further, code that looks clean feels clean.
 It is a much nicer environment to work in, and prompts other team members to maintain the standard of cleanliness that they found.
 Ugly code sets a bad precedent.